Trump to take questions in Fox News virtual town hall at Lincoln Memorial amid coronavirus recovery

 "One of the things I did is, I closed down the borders to China and to other areas that are very badly affected and really having a lot of troubles — I mean, countries and areas of countries that have had a lot of problems," Trump told an audience member at the town hall.
 "And, I closed them down very early, against the advice of almost everybody, and we’ve been given rave reviews."

+Biden, too, has come under fire, as a 1993 sexual assault allegation with contemporaneous corroboration has surfaced against the former vice president.
+Records that could further support the claim are under the control of the University of Delaware, whose board of trustees has deep personal and financial ties to Biden.

-Trump went on to tout his Gallup poll numbers, which showed relatively high marks for the administration's coronavirus response.
+Also at the March town hall, Trump touted his Gallup poll numbers, which showed relatively high marks for the administration's coronavirus response.
 Those numbers have remained high, soaring six points in the last two weeks, according to the latest Gallup poll.

 CLICK HERE TO GET THE FOX NEWS APP